-Students should always wear their Tennessee College of Applied Technology student photo identification badges while on campus.
-The badges should be displayed so that they are readily visible.
+Students must always wear their Tennessee College of Applied Technology student photo identification badges while on campus.
+The badges cannot be issued without a student submitting a valid unexpired government-issued ID to verify identity.
+The badges must be displayed so that they are readily visible.
 To ensure the security of student data, a student ID badge or other valid unexpired government-issued ID must be presented to college staff in order to discuss student account/financial aid information or receive financial aid residual checks.
 If a student loses his or her student ID badge, the item must be reported as lost or stolen to the Business Office during normal operating hours.
-A replacement fee of \$5.00 must be paid and a receipt must be presented to school personnel in Student Services before a new ID badge will be made.
+A replacement fee must be paid and a receipt must be presented to school personnel before a new ID badge will be made.
 Upon termination from the Tennessee College of Applied Technology, students must return their ID badges to the instructor/Student Services office.